Insider Career Guides

 Introduction

 You have spent weeks optimizing your portfolio, polished your resume, and decided to target a premium engineering role at a top product-based company.
 To completely bypass the Applicant Tracking System (ATS) black hole, you log into a secure platform like FindMyReferral to secure a frontend engineer referral.
-You find a Senior Software Engineer II who has explicitly opted in to provide referral support, and you hit send.
+You find a Senior Software Engineer II who has explicitly opted in to provide application routing support, and you hit send.

 A few hours later, you check your dashboard only to find a cold reality: Request Rejected.